How to Order in French: The French Restaurant Vocabulary You Need to Know

 Gazeuse | Bottled water (sparkling) |

-Le vin | Wine French restaurants tend to have wines either from around their region or from elsewhere within France, so dining out is a great way to sample what the country has to offer by way of a tipple.
-Your waiter will normally be well educated on the types of wine available, so don’t hesitate to ask for recommendations. |
+As for wine, French restaurants tend to have wines either from around their region or from elsewhere within France, so dining out is a great way to sample what the country has to offer by way of a tipple.
+Your waiter will normally be well educated on the available options, so don’t hesitate to ask for recommendations.

-Qu’est-ce que vous recommandez ? — What do you recommend?
+Qu’est-ce que vous recommandez ?
+(What do you recommend?)

 Here are some food options you might see on the menu:

-Main Course | English Translation |
+Meats in French | English |

 ---|---|